Returning home to Ireland to retire

 Depending on your income, age and situation you may be eligible for a medical card which entitles you to access certain public health services at no cost.
 If you are ordinarily resident in Ireland and getting a pension from an EU or EEA country or Switzerland, you may qualify for a medical card under EU rules.
 If you are getting a social security pension from the UK, you may be entitled to a medical card if you are ordinarily resident in Ireland.

 If you are not eligible for a medical card, you may qualify for a GP visit card.
 With a GP visit card, you can visit your doctor free of charge.
-Your eligibility will depend on your age, income and situation.
+Your eligibility depends on your age, income and situation.

 Private health services